mc444/j-stuff/README.md

 These are some J scriptfiles.

 surface.ijs

  Surface draws the surface sin(r)/r for x,y -15..+15,-15..+15.

 points.ijs

  Points draws some points in a grid.

+timeaxis.ijs

+ Timeaxis uses labels for arbitrary data in x.